-The Chief Risk Officer ("CRO") coordinates forward-looking risk assessments, backward-looking attestations, and ongoing oversight of Sallie Mae's incentive compensation plans with a cross-functional team of Sallie Mae's senior officers from the risk, human resources, internal audit, compliance, and legal departments.
+The Chief Risk Officer ("CRO") coordinates forward-looking risk assessments, backward-looking attestations, quarterly risk reviews of performance against incentive compensation plans, and ongoing oversight of Sallie Mae's incentive compensation plans with a cross-functional team of Sallie Mae's senior officers from the risk, human resources, internal audit, compliance, and legal departments.
 The CRO's responsibilities include: oversight of the annual forward-looking risk assessments and backward-looking attestations of our incentive compensation plans to help ensure our employees are not incentivized to take inappropriate risks that could impact our financial position and controls, reputation, and operations; and developing policies and procedures to help ensure our incentive compensation plans are designed to achieve their business goals within acceptable risk parameters.
-The CRO periodically reports to the Compensation Committee on the results of the reviews of our incentive compensation plans.
+The CRO periodically reports to the Compensation Committee on the results of the quarterly risk reviews of performance against our incentive compensation plans.

-As part of the annual forward-looking risk assessment in 2021, the CRO presented conclusions to the Compensation Committee, and the Compensation Committee agreed, that with respect to our 2021 AIP and LTIP, the risks embedded in those plans were within our ability to effectively monitor and manage, properly balance risk and reward, and were not likely to promote excessive risk-taking.
-In addition, as part of the annual backward-looking attestation of incentive compensation plans, in the first quarter of 2022, the CRO presented a review and conclusions to the Compensation Committee, that confirmed our incentive compensation plans, including the 2021 AIP and LTIP, are sufficiently risk sensitive, do not encourage excessive risk-taking, and are consistent with the safety and soundness of Sallie Mae and are otherwise consistent with applicable law and the applicable regulatory rules and guidance.
+As part of the annual forward-looking risk assessment in 2022, the CRO presented conclusions to the Compensation Committee, and the Compensation Committee agreed, that with respect to our 2022 AIP and LTIP, the risks embedded in those plans were within our ability to effectively monitor and manage, properly balance risk and reward, and were not likely to promote excessive risk-taking.
+In addition, as part of the annual backward-looking attestation of incentive compensation plans, in the first quarter of 2023, the CRO presented a review and conclusions to the Compensation Committee that confirmed our incentive compensation plans, including the 2022 AIP and LTIP, are sufficiently risk sensitive, do not encourage excessive risk-taking, and are consistent with the safety and soundness of Sallie Mae and are otherwise consistent with applicable law and the applicable regulatory rules and guidance.